yanmendes/polyflow/README.md

 }
 ```

 **Entities** are the most crucial piece of the puzzle.
 The `entityMapper` prop defines the transformation from this entity's local schema to its global representation.
-Since `Polyflow` aims for a technology-agnostic approach, different data storages can be added by implementing new [interfaces and query parsers](https://github.com/yanmendes/polyflow.api/tree/master/src/databases).
+Since `Polyflow` aims for a technology-agnostic approach, different data storages can be added by implementing new [interfaces and query resolvers](https://github.com/yanmendes/polyflow.api/tree/master/src/core/databases).
 With that in mind, note that `entityMappers` structure may vary depending on the data source being used.

-For now, we have a SQL query parser and a PostgreSQL interface.
+For now, we have a SQL query resolver and a PostgreSQL interface.
 The relational's `entityMapper` structure can be [found here](https://github.com/yanmendes/polyflow.api/blob/master/src/types/mediation.ts).
 It's basic structure is composed by the table's `name`, a designed `alias`, the `columns` that will be projected and a `where` prop to filter the response.

 However, since the data in our local schema may be more granular than in our CCM, we may need to `aggregate` entities to get the desired outcome.
 For instance, in Bob's model, the `price` of a sale is not recorded in the `Sales` entity.
 If we were to write a plain SQL statement to retrieve the data in our CCM's format, it would result in something along the lines of